Business Administration

 The degree is open to students of all undergraduate majors and all levels of work experience.

 You may complete the program on campus, on-line, or any combination of the two.
-(Concentrations are optional, and most require a campus presence.)
 You may enroll on a full- or part-time basis, but course availability is greatest during the fall and winter semesters.
 The program can usually be completed within two to two-and-a-half years of part-time study, depending on core course waivers earned.

 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.